-The original Tales of the City novels from the '70s and '80s painted the colorful picture of a queer commune in San Francisco, and Netflix's 2019 adaptation series brought that community to life.
-The interlocking lives of the inhabitants of Barbary Lane causes drama, but the love and support that the chosen family has for one another always ends things on an uplifting note.
+The original Tales of the City novels from the '70s and '80s painted the colorful picture of an LGBTQ+ commune in San Francisco, and Netflix's 2019 adaptation series brought that community to life.
+The interlocking lives of the inhabitants of Barbary Lane bring plenty of drama, but the love and support that the chosen family has for one another always ends things on an uplifting note.
 Tales of the City is available to stream on Netflix.

 At first, Schitt's Creek seemed as though it would solely be about the humor of a formerly wealthy family having to live in a podunk town after losing their fortune, but the series soon evolved into a show full of heart and LGBTQ+ representation.
-Series creator and actor Dan Levy’s character, David Rose, dates both men and women without the series making his pansexuality a big deal, and his ultimate love story is sure to make any viewer feel warm and fuzzy.
+Series creator and actor Dan Levy’s character, David Rose, is pansexual without the series making it a big deal, and his ultimate love story is sure to make any viewer feel warm and fuzzy.
 Schitt’s Creek is available to stream on Netflix.

-Netflix's sitcom One Day at a Time was one of the most feel-good shows on the streaming service, and a lot of that uplifting energy comes from the heartwarming story of Elena coming out to her family as a lesbian.
-Elena soon enters a relationship with a non-binary person named Syd, and the series tackles a ton of gender and sexuality questions with patience and warmth.
+Netflix's sitcom One Day at a Time was one of the most feel-good shows on the streaming service, and a lot of that uplifting energy comes from the heartwarming story of Elena coming out to her family.
+Elena soon enters a relationship with a nonbinary person named Syd, and the series tackles a ton of gender and sexuality questions with patience and warmth.
 Although it looked like the show was gone for good after Netflix canceled it, Pop TV picked it up for one final season, which aired in 2020.
 One Day at a Time is available to stream on Netflix.

 It may have a depressing premise, but Everything’s Gonna Be Okay is filled with feel-good energy.
 Another creation of Please Like Me’s Josh Thomas, the Freeform series centers on Nicholas, an Australian man who moved to the United States to raise his two half-sisters after their father’s death.
 Shortly after his move, Nicholas enters a relationship with Alex, and the two men help Nicholas’ autistic sister Matilda navigate her sexuality as she expresses romantic feelings for both men and women.
 Everything’s Gonna Be Okay is available to stream on Hulu.

 The Bold Type feels like a millennial version of Sex and the City, as three best friends band together to navigate dramatic relationships and high-pressure jobs in New York City.
 Early on in the series, one of these women, Kat, comes out as bisexual after discovering her attraction to a lesbian artist.
-Since Kat is one of the main characters, The Bold Type delivers queer storylines in every episode, and always shows her two best friends supporting her through her ups and downs.
-It airs on Freeform, but you can also stream it on Hulu.
+Since Kat is one of the main characters, The Bold Type delivers LGBTQ+ storylines in every episode, and always shows her two best friends supporting her through her ups and downs.
+You can stream it on Hulu.

 This article was originally published on